spinos/aphid/fit/readme.txt

 Click on mesh to select closest vertex.
 Select another point will find a (edge) path on mesh to connect last point to it.
 Hold Shift to disable auto connecting and enable point on mesh select, this feature is target-only.
 Space to remove selection.
-] to grow selection along polygon edge, at lease 2 vertices should be selected [ to shrink selection
+] to grow selection along polygon edge, at lease 2 vertices should be selected.
+[ to shrink selection.
 Anchor on the left should have same direction as anchor on the right.
+Once an anchor is removed on one side, relevant anchor should be removed on the other side before they can be re-created and matched.

 Model Maya In: